jrburke/module/docs/existing/inlining.md

 My impression was that it was too hard to get that sorted with the current language keyword approach, so I thought an API approach instead of language keywords would have avoided those issues.

 Maybe not though?
 In either case, a system with inline modules is simpler than one without inline modules.
-That seems worth taking more time to work out inlining and more time effective instead of needing multiple other standards groups to fill in the gaps to get the whole story sorted.
+That seems worth taking the time to work out inlining instead of needing multiple other groups (HTML, package URLs, custom loader userland agreement) to fill in the gaps.